Mark of the Beast

 In the Old Testament, we find this: “And the LORD said to him, ‘Pass through Jerusalem, and put a mark on the foreheads of the men who sigh and groan over all the abominations that are committed in it. . . .”
 (Ezekiel 9:4-6; cf. Deuteronomy 6:6,8).

-David Chilton, in his classic work on the book of Revelation, Days of Vengenance, taught that the mark of the beast in Revelation is a reference to Ezekiel 9.
+David Chilton, in his classic work on the book on Revelation, Days of Vengeance, taught that the mark of the beast in Revelation is a reference to Ezekiel 9.
 It is a “satanic parody of Israel’s allegiance to Rome.”
-A golden image, emblem, or seal of the Roman emperor Nero―a “mark” of the beast―was set up in the temple.
-The Jewish leadership bowed to Rome!
+According to Josephus, the Romans brought their ensigns to the temple where the Jews offered sacrifices to them.1 The Jewish leadership bowed to Rome!
+So, being marked identified God’s enemies―the apostate Jews identified with Rome.

 There you have it.
 This is not about us today.
 And it is not about computer chips under the skin, or other such ridiculous notions.

-To further investigate Revelation, see theses additional articles:
+To further investigate Revelation, see these additional articles:

 https://prophecyquestions.com/category/revelation-2